code-ninja/in-60-seconds/PITCHME.md

 ---

 ## Keep the end users in mind
-They will be the ones using our software, so the user interface and experience must be for their benefit
+They will be the ones using our software, so the user interface and experience must be for their benefit.

 ---

 ## Ensure that everyone understands the tech stack
-Don't bring in new technology just because everyone else does, make the right tradeoffs and ensure that the entire development team understands this technology
+Don't bring in new technology just because everyone else does, make the right tradeoffs and ensure that the entire development team understands the tech stack.
 ---

 ## Write code for developers, not for machines